-Banks are in the business of managing money, but one of their lesser-known financial strategies involves something most people associate with personal planning: life insurance.
-Bank-owned life insurance, or BOLI, is a tool that thousands of banks across the country use to fund employee benefits, boost their balance sheets and take advantage of favorable tax treatment.
+Banks are in the business of managing money, but one of their lesser-known strategies involves life insurance.
+Banks nationwide use bank-owned life insurance (BOLI) to fund employee benefits, boost their balance sheets and leverage favorable tax treatment.
 It’s a significant asset class in the banking industry, yet most people outside of finance aren’t aware of it.

-A financial advisor can help you assess how bank-owned life insurance fits into your business’s financial plan.
+A financial advisor can help you assess how bank-owned life insurance fits into your financial plan for your business.

 What Is a Bank-Owned Life Insurance Policy?